How Credit Card Usage Impacts Credit Scores To Qualify For Mortgage

 Never be late on secured credit card payments:

 - Secured credit card companies will report payment history on credit bureaus like unsecured credit cards

-- Late payment on secured credit cards will plummet consumer credit scores and will remain on credit report for 7 years
+Late payment on secured credit cards will plummet consumer credit scores and will remain on credit reports for 7 years.

 Update On How Credit Card Usage Impacts Credit Scores

-This mortgage blog article post on how credit card usage impacts credit scores was updated on November 29th, 2018.
-Home buyers who are planning on getting pre-approved for a mortgage should make sure that they pay down their credit cards and leave a $10 dollar balance on it.
-Maxed out credit cards will plummet credit scores temporarily.
+This mortgage blog article post on how credit card usage impacts credit scores was updated on August 31st, 2021.
+Homebuyers who are planning on getting pre-approved for a mortgage should make sure that they pay down their credit cards and leave a $10 dollar balance on them.
+Maxed-out credit cards will plummet credit scores temporarily.
 Low credit scores will not just disqualify someone from qualifying for a mortgage but low credit scores will affect mortgage interest rates borrowers will get.
-Low credit card balances is key on having high credit scores and qualifying for mortgage with lower mortgage interest rates.
+Low credit card balances are key to having high credit scores and qualifying for a mortgage with lower mortgage interest rates.